Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

-The number count distributions of $\gamma^{\prime}$ measured within different radial ranges of the 514 ETGs in our IllustrisTNG sample at $z = 0$ are shown in Fig.~\ref{fig:denprof}.
+The number count distributions of $\gamma^{\prime}$ measured within different radial ranges of the 559 ETGs in our IllustrisTNG sample at $z = 0$ are shown in Fig.~\ref{fig:denprof}.
 The mean $\langle\gamma^{\prime}\rangle$ of each distribution is indicated by the dashed line.

 As it can be seen, the mean distributions of $\gamma^{\prime}$ that are measured within different radial ranges are in general close to 2 and have smaller mean and scatter as the outer radius increases.
-The decrease in the mean is due to the increasing dominance of dark matter with increasing outer radius which leads to a shallower slope (Fig.~\ref{fig:slope_eg}), and the slight decrease in the scatter is due to the reduced Poisson noise with the increase of particle counts in larger radial ranges.
+The decrease in the mean is due to the increasing dominance of dark matter with increasing outer radius which leads to a shallower slope (Fig.~\ref{fig:slope_eg}), and the slight decrease in the scatter is due to the reduced Poisson noise with the increase of the total number of particles included for deriving $\gamma^{\prime}$ in wider overall radial ranges.
 A summary of the mean and scatter of $\gamma^{\prime}$ for the ETG sample $z = 0$ is given in Table~\ref{tab:denprof}.